kontainapp/km/docs/testing_and_debugging.md

 Virtualization selection can be overriden by providing additional options --use-kvm(KVM) or --use-kkm(KKM) to KM.

+Default virtualization device can be overridden using --use-virt-device <device-file-name> option.
+Specifying this option will override all other options for virtual device selection.
+No failback device will be tried if this options is specified.

 ## Appendix A - why did we choose bats for testing

 A quick summary of testing framework requirements, choices and info on how we were choosing one